PaloAltoNetworks/pc-python-integration/README.md

 **News**
 JSON files are replacing yaml files for credential management.
 Credential files now cross compatible with [Prisma Cloud API Python](https://github.com/PaloAltoNetworks/prismacloud-api-python).
-- Session Loaders that handle credential management for you to jump start your script development
+- New Session Loaders that handle credential management for you
 - - load_config(), load_config_env(), and load_config_user() introduced to replace other session managers
 - - JSON files now used instead of yaml
 - - Default Credential path changes to ~/.prismacloud/credentials.json